 - Skin signs.
 Diaper rash is marked by red, tender-looking skin in the diaper region — buttocks, thighs and genitals.

 - Changes in your baby's disposition.
 You may notice your baby seems more uncomfortable than usual, especially during diaper changes.
 A baby with a diaper rash often fusses or cries when the diaper area is washed or touched.

 When to see a doctor

-Have your child examined if:
+Have your child examined if the rash:

-- The rash worsens despite home treatment
+- Gets worse despite home treatment

-Causes of diaper rash can be traced to a number of sources, including:
+Diaper rash can be traced to a number of sources, including:

 - Bacterial or yeast (fungal) infection.
 What begins as a simple skin infection may spread to the surrounding region.
 The area covered by a diaper — buttocks, thighs and genitals — is especially vulnerable because it's warm and moist, making a perfect breeding ground for bacteria and yeast.
 These rashes can be found within the creases of the skin, and there may be red dots scattered around the creases.

 - Introduction of new foods.
 As babies start to eat solid foods, the content of their stool changes.
 This increases the likelihood of diaper rash.
 Changes in your baby's diet can also increase the frequency of stools, which can lead to diaper rash.
 If your baby is breast-fed, he or she may develop diaper rash in response to something the mother has eaten.

 - Sensitive skin.
 Babies with skin conditions, such as atopic dermatitis or seborrheic dermatitis (eczema), may be more likely to develop diaper rash.
 However, the irritated skin of atopic dermatitis and eczema primarily affects areas other than the diaper area.